michaelcale/webdev-checklist-things/README.md

 This file is importable into Things.

-To import, use the `open` command from the command line, and paste the contents of the file `webdev-checklist-min.json` at the after the `open` command.
+To import, use the `open` command from the command line, and paste the contents of the file `webdev-checklist-min.json` after the `open` command.